Press / reviewers

 Chronicle 3146

-A far-future meditation on identity after memory, body, and time transform.
+A far-future story about identity after memory, body, and time stop behaving.

 OpenCAS